The world's oceans are the lifeblood of the Volvo Ocean Race, and as such we know that their future is in all our hands.

 At our Ocean Summits we will be calling for action and commitments from local decision makers and business leaders to change the way we behave towards our oceans for good.

-Young people will play a particularly important role in our sustainability programme, for it is these future generations that must continue our fight against plastic pollution if we are going to succeed in making the oceans healthier.
+Young people play an important role in our sustainability programme, for it is these future generations that must continue our fight against plastic pollution if we are going to succeed in making the ocean healthier.

 We invite schools and families to our Race Villages to learn about plastic pollution and what they can do to combat it.
 We also have an online education programme on Ocean Health and plastic pollution, which can be accessed directly or downloaded and used by educators in their programmes.